PKLaurenLee/ScrimbaLearnJavascriptAndReactProjects/README.md

 # ScrimbaLearnJavascriptProjects
-This repository contains the Solo Projects completed as part of the Learn Javascript and Learn React courses on Scrimba.
+This repository contains the Solo Projects completed as part of the Learn Javascript course on Scrimba.

 ## Learn JavaScript Projects